 The straightness of the action of the limbs (e.g., faults would be winging, paddling, twisting hocks).
 Not the same as Purity.
 Dressage judges deal with correctness only indirectly, that is, to the degree that it affects the purity or quality of the gait.
 Correctness is addressed directly in breeding classes.

 COUNTER CHANGE OF HAND (USEF DEFINITION)

-A movement containing two (2) half passes and the horse should be straight for a moment before changing direction
+A movement containing two (2) half passes with a change of direction.
+The horse should be straight for a moment between the two half-passes.

 CROOKEDNESS

 Aspects of crookedness: